đ€The Unexpected But Essential Skill I Learned Consultants Need To Build

 Voicing emotions in this way is a huge builder of trust because itâs a risk.
 You might be wrong.
 And thatâs okay.
 Your client will appreciate you trying to care for their emotions anyways.

-Ultimately, intimacy isnât just about building trust, itâs about getting closer with another human being.
+Ultimately, intimacy isnât just about the positive results on the project, itâs about building mutual openness with with another human being.
 Just because a consultant client relationship is more transactional, doesn't mean it can't be deep.
 Even so, you can't have intimacy without competence.
 This brings us to the next part of the "I TRUST" acronym: Track Record.

 T: Track Record